All of the Steps in a Personal Injury Lawsuit

 Consulting with a Personal Injury Lawyer

-After you have received medical care, you should set up a free case review with one of our lawyers.
+After you have received medical care, you should set up a free case review with one of our personal injury lawyers in Tennessee.
 This doesn’t cost you anything.
 It is designed to let us get to know each other and for us to determine if you have a valid case.
 Both parties will ask questions to learn more about each other and the case, and if your case is valid and you want to work with us, we start the process by filing a claim with the at fault party’s insurance company.